DIYbiosphere/sphere/docs/help/hints.md

 {% include _notices/tldr.html title="Too Long; Didn't Read" text="Skip all that &quot;long&quot; text and read a super short summary" %}

 {% include _notices/eli5.html title="Explain Like I'm Five: Don't Panic!" text="Super simpler explanations of &quot;complex&quot; topics" %}

+In order to unclutter the page content.
+Some of these helpful hints appear as buttons which can expand.